roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 }
 ```

-If you customize the `snapshotRootDir` or `snapshotSubpath`, you need to provide those info to the addon:
+If you customize the `snapshotRootDir` or `snapshotSubpath`, you need to provide them to the addon:

 ```ts
 // .storybook/main.ts